 Holly Whitbread is a District Councillor in Epping Forest.
 She sits on a number of committees including the Overview and Scrutiny Committee and the Communities Select Committee.
 She has a keen interest in neighbourhoods, particularly strategic planning, and finance.
 Holly is also been a Town Councillor in Epping since 2015, where she Chairs a committee looking at the issues of anti- social behaviour and youth engagement.
 This group brings together key stakeholders from across the local community, including the police, local schools and youth groups.

-Pesh Kapiaswala started his early career in Management Consultancy followed by a successful 25+ years in Property Services.
+Pesh Kapiaswala (Chairman) started his early career in Management Consultancy followed by a successful 25 + years in Property Ser vices.
 Trustee and Treasurer of YES, Secretary of Epping Forest Chamber of Commerce, Past President of Rotary Club, trustee of Grange Farm Trust, trustee of Loughton Club.
 Committee member of Epping Forest Dementia Action Alliance, Voluntary Action Epping Forest & EF CAB.

-Nick Robinson, Deputy Chairman of YES, with responsibility for "Youth and Youth Outreach" is the Manager of Loughton Youth Project (LYP); a charity set up to support the personal development of young people aged 13-19.
+Nick Robinson, Responsibility for "Youth and Youth Outreach" is the Manager of Loughton Youth Project (LYP); a charity set up to support the personal development of young people aged 13-19.
 He is also a career coach for those aged 16-24 who are unemployed, through a programme he has initiated with Job Centre Plus called 'YES Plus'.
 With a background in the Music and Radio industries, Nick has developed 'LYP Radio', a 24 hour internet radio station, run by young people and promoting their activities.